-Two weeks removed from ‘minor’ knee surgery DK Metcalf says he’s now 100%
+Two weeks removed from ‘minor’ knee surgery Seahawks rookie DK Metcalf says he’s now 100%

 “Just a minor procedure that we had to go through and that was pretty much it,’’ Metcalf said.

-Carroll earlier referred to Metcalf’s quick healing process as keeping in line with his stated fondness for the fictional superhero character Wolverine.
+Carroll earlier referred to Metcalf’s quick-healing process as keeping in line with his stated fondness for the fictional superhero character Wolverine.

 “He doesn’t stay down for long,’’ Metcalf said Thursday when asked why he identifies with Wolverine.
-“If he gets a cut or a bruise or something it goes away immediately.’’
+“If he gets a cut or a bruise or something, it goes away immediately.’’

 As Metcalf noted, though, it’s not quite that simple in the NFL.

-He also missed the Seahawks’ mock game with an oblique strain and said “I’ve been dealing with injuries for the past couple of months and they just kind of lingered around a little bit.”
+He also missed the Seahawks’ mock game with an oblique strain and said, “I’ve been dealing with injuries for the past couple of months, and they just kind of lingered around a little bit.”

-In that sense, the time off following the surgery may have been helpful.
-He has gradually ramped up his work the last week and on Thursday was listed as a full participant in practice.
+In that sense, the time off after the surgery might have been helpful.
+He has gradually ramped up his work the last week, and on Thursday was listed as a full participant in practice.

-And the reality of injuries has struck Metcalf a little too starkly over the last few years, one reason why a little knee surgery may have seemed like no big deal.
+And the reality of injuries has struck Metcalf a little too starkly over the last few years, one reason a little knee surgery might have seemed like no big deal to him.

 Metcalf missed 15 games in his three seasons at Ole Miss, breaking a foot as a true freshman and getting a redshirt year and then seeing his final season end due to a neck injury.

 That’s all made Metcalf that much more appreciative for every chance to play.
 It’s also why Metcalf isn’t going to worry about the time he has missed.

 Carroll said recently what is obvious — that Metcalf could have used the practice time and snaps in preseason games in preparing for his first NFL season.

-He had just one catch for eight yards on four targets against Denver before being sidelined, all from backup QB Geno Smith, and has yet to play in a game with Russell Wilson.
+He had just one catch for 8 yards on four targets against Denver before being sidelined, all the throws from backup QB Geno Smith, and has yet to play in a game with Russell Wilson.

 “That’s the biggest concern, he just doesn’t get enough snaps in preseason that he could have benefited from,’’ Carroll said.
 “He’s shown us that he can play, and he can do the stuff we need him to do.
 We don’t have any question about that.
 It’s just the quality of reps and repetitions and stuff like that.
 We won’t be able to benefit from that.”